 Assisted Living Programs Around Jacksonville, FL

 While there are many different degree paths leading to a career in assisted living administration, every state will ultimately require some form of licensing.
 Though no schools exist in Jacksonville, FL, the state still offers programs within a short drive that will facilitate the licensure process for assisted living administration.
-These direct programs are often called long-term administration, and allow students to study directly in the fields of assisted living management and gerontology.
-Other degree programs - such as health sciences and health services administration - are offered with long-term care specializations.
-An included chart shows the tuition, graduation and other necessary facts as well.
+These direct programs are often called long-term administration and allow students to study directly in the fields of assisted living management and gerontology.
+Other degree programs -- such as health sciences and health services administration -- are offered with long-term care specializations.
+An included chart shows the tuition, graduation rate and other necessary facts as well.

 - Located in Tallahassee, Florida Agricultural and Mechanical University offers a long-term care emphasis within 165 miles of Jacksonville, FL.

 It takes researching more than the academic offerings at schools to make an informed education decision; use the table below to get specifics on the costs, campus settings, retention rates and more for the featured colleges.

 |University of South Florida||Florida Agricultural and Mechanical University|

 |Tuition & Fees (2017-2018)||$6,410 in-state; $17,324 out-of-state*||$5,785 in-state; $17,725 out-of-state*|

 |% of First-Year Students Receiving Some Form of Financial Aid (2017)||89%*||96%*|